rachitshah07/Blinkster--an-E-Commerce-Website/README.md

     1. Create a new MySQL database with the name you specified in the $db_name variable.

-    2. Import the database schema given in the root directory named as mystore.sql:
+    2. Import the database schema given in the root directory named as mystore.sql

 # Running the Website